le717/webring/README.md

 ## Features

-- View all entries in the ring
+- Create, update, view, and delete entries
 - Automatically provided JavaScript to embed a simple rendering of all entries
-- Create, update, and delete entries
 - Linkrot checking, with Web Archive fallback url for dead links (when possible)
 - Optional linkrot event logging to [Discord](https://discord.com/) channel